istio/tools/perf/stability/README.md

 `export RELEASE_URL=https://storage.googleapis.com/gke-release/asm/istio-1.6.5-asm.7-linux-amd64.tar.gz`
 `INSTALL_ASM=true MULTI_CLUSTER=true RELEASE=release-1.6-asm PROJECT_ID=istio-test CLUSTER_LOCATION=us-central1-a NAMESPACE_NUM=15 ./long_running.sh --set hub=gcr.io/asm-testing --set tag=1.6.5-asm.7`

-If you already install specific Istio version in the cluster, you can also point to the local release bundles to install grafana, some extra prometheus configs needed, e.g.

-`LOCAL_ISTIO_PATH=/Users/iamwen/Downloads/istio-1.5.5 ./long_running.sh`

-Or you skip Istio setup completely, just deploy the workloads and alertmanager

-`VERSION=1.6.5 NAMESPACE_NUM=15 SKIP_ISTIO_SETUP=true ./long_running.sh`

 Note:
-1. This does not support running with asm managed control plane yet.
-2. It is likely the script would fail in between because of transient issues such as node rescaling as more workloads being deployed.
+1. It is likely the script would fail in between because of transient issues such as node rescaling as more workloads being deployed.
 Just rerun the script again accordingly when that happens, for example it is likely that the scaling happen at the stage of deploying workload, you can just rerun from the failing namespace like:
 `VERSION=1.6.5 NAMESPACE_NUM=15 SKIP_ISTIO_SETUP=true ./long_running.sh --set hub=gcr.io/istio-prerelease-testing --set tag=1.6.5`

 ## Setup Tests